How to Use Games for Marketing, Education & Training During Coronavirus (COVID-19)

 Whether it’s for internal business use or if you provide external training sessions as part of you business offering, using online games can be great way to introduce some fun interactive content that trainees can access remotely at home.

 The web based Flash plug-in reaches it’s end of life soon.
-If you’ve been putting off converting your web based interactive game content to HTML5, so you can continue to use it, then it would be wise to prioritise this.
+If you’ve been putting off converting your web based interactive game content to HTML5, so you can continue to use it in the long term, then it would be wise to prioritise this.

-As well as thinking about creating new online content, to reflect the changes in how we live our lives and spend our time during the coronavirus pandemic, it’s important to make sure your existing games are still accessible on the broadest range of devices.
+As well as thinking about creating new online content, to reflect the changes in how we live our lives and spend, it’s important to make sure your existing games are still accessible on the broadest range of devices.

 HTML5 provides compatibility with mobile devices in the web browser (which Flash does not), as well as making sure your games will be playable when Adobe and web browsers start completely phasing out support for the Flash plug-in.

-Over the coming months, while the coronavirus is still profoundly affecting all our lives, adapting to mitigate the effects on your business is essential.
+Over the coming months, while the coronavirus crisis is still profoundly affecting all our lives in the short term, adapting to mitigate the effects on your business is essential.
 It’s looking likely that restrictions will take us well into early 2021 at least.
 So it’s best to start moving games content, that would have been used face-to-face at events, trade shows and workshops, online.